microsoft/vscode-docs/docs/editor/accessibility.md

 ## Screen readers

 VS Code supports screen readers in the editor using a strategy based on paging the text.
-We have tested using the [NVDA screen reader](https://www.nvaccess.org), but we expect all screen readers to benefit from this support.
+We have tested using the [NVDA screen reader](https://www.nvaccess.org), VoiceOver on macOS and Orca on Linux.

 There is a community developed [NVDA add-on for VS Code](https://github.com/pawelurbanski/nvda-for-vs-code), that improves unintentional switching between forms and browse mode as well as providing better text reading while using IntelliSense.
 The add-on requires VS Code version 1.33 or higher.
 See the add-on [README](https://github.com/pawelurbanski/nvda-for-vs-code/blob/master/README.md) file for more details.